Underlith logo Underlith

 W3C: Token Processing & Transformation

 The W3C recommends that tokens remain independent from how they are consumed.
+Transformation is an explicit intermediate step.

 Pipeline responsibilities